BYU Strategy - Marriott School of Business

 Note: The –cask flag tells Homebrew to install a GUI application rather than a command-line tool.

-# Install VS Code using Windows Package Manager
+# Windows - Install VS Code using Windows Package Manager

 winget install Microsoft.VisualStudioCode